ishtails/Guardian/README.md

    cd Guardian-Backend
    ```

 3. Duplicate the `.env.template` file in the project and rename it to `.env` file and fill your local environment variable values.
+(Important)

    ```
    PORT=8000